The complete history of Anfield Stadium

 Timeline of Anfield Stadium history

-• 1884: Owned by a minor land owner, John Orrell, the land is rented to Everton FC who were looking for a new venue to play.
+• 1884: Owned by a minor land owner, John Orrell, the land was rented to Everton FC, who were looking for a new venue to play.
 Construction of Anfield Stadium begins initially for rugby matches.

 • 1892: John Houlding establishes Liverpool Football Club, and Anfield becomes its home ground after Everton relocates to Goodison Park.

-• 1895: Designed by Archibald Leitch, a new stand with a distinctive red and white gable that held up to 3000 spectators is built on the site of the present Main Stand.
+• 1895: Designed by Archibald Leitch, a new stand with a distinctive red and white gable that held up to 3000 spectators was built on the site of the present Main Stand.

 • 1903-1906: Anfield undergoes expansions to accommodate growing Liverpool FC supporters, including the construction of the iconic Spion Kop stand, named by local journalist Ernest Edwards.